EnterpriseDB/tpa/docs/INSTALL.md

 $ sudo /opt/2ndQuadrant/TPA/bin/tpaexec setup
 ```

+You must run this as root because it writes to ``/opt/2ndQuadrant/TPA``,
-This process will not affect any system-wide Python modules you may have
+but the process will not affect any system-wide Python modules you may
-installed (including Ansible).
+have installed (including Ansible).

 Add ``/opt/2ndQuadrant/TPA/bin`` to the ``PATH`` of the user who will
 normally run ``tpaexec`` commands.
 For example, you could add this to